apiflask/apiflask/docs/usage.md

         return '', 204
 ```

-When creating a view class, it need to inherit from `MethodView` class:
+When creating a view class, it needs to inherit from the `MethodView` class:

 ```python hl_lines="1 4"
 from flask.views import MethodView